CenturyLinkCloud/PublicKB/Servers/configuring-mysql-for-high-availability.md

       />
     </li>
     <li><strong>Install MySQL.</strong> This will become the "master" server.
       <br />We will use the following script to install the MySQL package using Ubuntu's package manager.
-You could also create a <a href="https://t3n.zendesk.com/entries/20348448-Blueprints-Script-and-Software-Package-Management" target="_blank">blueprint script</a>      to do this, but since we are only installing on one server for now, we will logon to the server and run the commands manually.
+You could also create a <a href="https://t3n.zendesk.com/entries/20348448-Blueprints-Script-and-Software-Package-Management">blueprint script</a>      to do this, but since we are only installing on one server for now, we will logon to the server and run the commands manually.
       <pre>apt-get update<br />apt-get -y install mysql-server mysql-client</pre>
       <p>During the installation, you will be prompted to enter a password for the MySQL admin user, which you should not leave blank.</p>
     </li>